MrLar/weeb.js/README.md

 <a href="https://nodei.co/npm/weeb.js/"><img src="https://nodei.co/npm/weeb.js.png?downloads=true&stars=true" alt="NPM info" /></a>

 A wrapper for https://weeb.sh/<br>
-Replace all instances of "super secret token" with your actual token if you are using a WolkeToken place it as `Wolke <token>` and if a BearerToken place it as `Brearer <token>` everything else will throw an error.
+Replace all instances of "super secret token" with your actual token if you are using a WolkeToken place it as `Wolke <token>` and if a BearerToken place it as `Brearer <token>` everything else will throw an error.<br><br>
+##### Note:
+If you have never spoken with a Weeb.sh Developer and they told you, you have access to an Image-generation then you **cannot** use any of the Generation methods (they will error with missing Scope).
+If you have access to one that does not mean you have access to all.
+The scopes needed are in the comments and brackets on the example.
 # Official Documentation
 [Base Documentation](https://docs.weeb.sh/#)<br>
 [Image Generation Documentation](https://gist.github.com/DasWolke/3b1f884ac7779faab7e1026feed78b6c)